 This race is for the experience trail runner & is a tough course, but is also a classic mountain trail race with a tough record to beat, set by Donnie Campbell in 2016.
 Saying this, you don’t need to be an elite runner to compete, but you must have completed a marathon distance, at least, over hilly terrain and technical paths before entering.
 The course takes in some of the Borrowdale, Buttermere and Newlands Valley's finest trails and view’s.
 The race is run in a clockwise direction.
 The start is from the KMF events centre at Crow Park.

-The course is a mixture of wide open trails, single track (fast & technical), big long ascents & fast technical descents, open valley running & very remote feeling trails around the back of the Buttermere/Crummock Water & the Newlands Valley area.
-It takes in area's that you will not have run in before.
-Expect to be blown away by the views of the 4 valleys we take you through & overwhelmed by the quality of running you will be enjoying.
-This race is not only tough, but is also one of the most scenic routes in the Lake District & takes mountains & lowlands in its stride offering you the best trail running experience in the country.
+The course is a mixture of wide open trails, single track (fast & technical), big long ascents & fast technical descents, open valley running & very remote feeling trails around the back of the Buttermere, Crummock Water and Newlands Valley area’s.
+It takes in remote locations that you will not have run in before.
+Expect to be blown away by the views of the 4 valleys we take you through & overwhelmed by the quality of running you will be immersed in.
+This race is not only tough, but is also one of the most scenic races of its type in the Lake District, taking mountains and lowlands in its stride offering you one of the best trail running experience in the country.

 What’s great about this event?

 - Start and finish at Crow Park where your friends and family can spend the day and watch you cross the finish line creating a supportive atmosphere.

 - Challenging and varied terrain

 - Timed by Results Base

 All images on this page are copyright to Steve Ashworth, Moveit.

 FREE photograph, electronic chip timing, event t-shirt, access to 4 feed stations on route, FREE portion of MOMA Porridge and 1 FREE concert ticket!